AuthEceSoftEng/thesis-big-softeng-data/README_basic_historical_pipeline.md

 ## Ingest historical events
-All terminals below are in the events-to-cassandra-dockerized-system directory
+All terminals below are in the project root directory

 ### Terminal 1: Pull and build docker images